Feelings for Bygone Times? Meet the Italian Past Subjunctive

-This is a useful but fittingly frightful grammar topic.
-The subjunctive is a “grammatical mood” for talking about things doubted or felt, and within that category there are various tenses.
-If you’re reading this, you’ll hopefully have already mastered the Italian present subjunctive tense.
+The subjunctive is a “grammatical mood” for talking about things doubted or felt, and within that category there are various types.

-Now, in the present article, we’ll be looking in depth at three Italian past subjunctive tenses: the perfect subjunctive, the imperfect subjunctive and the pluperfect subjunctive.
+In this article, we’ll be looking in-depth at three Italian past subjunctive moods: the perfect subjunctive, the imperfect subjunctive and the pluperfect subjunctive.

 The perfect, imperfect and pluperfect subjunctive look similar in some ways to their indicative-mood counterparts, so keep those in mind as you progress.